Fireman rescues 'kite' held captive by kite string for 3 days

-After getting the bird out of the tree, fire brigade personnel tried to feed it without luck; they then handed it over to some animal activists for further care
+After getting it out of the tree, fire brigade personnel tried to feed it, but the poor kite was unable to consume anything .
+The bird was later taken by animal activists for treatment

 The persistent shrieks coming from a nearby tree in Nana Pethpiqued Mahesh Jambhulkar’s interest.
 On investigating, the scribe and newspaper vendor Ramesh Shinde found a bird tangled in some kite string, hanging precariously from a branch.

 “I happened to be at the location by chance.
 We decided to call the fire brigade authorities to help the kite.
 Chief fire officer Prashant Ranpise was prompt to send a squad for help within a few minutes.

 Fireman Rajaram Kedari did not even wait for the stairway to beset up and climbed the tree to rescue the bird,” Jambhulkar said.